-To process the personal data of our staff we generally rely on 6(1)(b) i.e. to employ them and provide training, uniform, pay etc. Some pieces of data are processed for other reasons.
-For example, we use their national insurance number for tax purposes relying on 6(1)(c); we hold their next of kin data relying on 6(1)(d); and we use their image relying on 6(1)(a).
+To process the personal data of our workforce and volunteers we generally rely on 6(1)(b) i.e., to employ them and provide training, uniform, pay etc. Some pieces of data are processed for other reasons.
+For example, we use their national insurance number for tax purposes relying on 6(1)(c); we hold their next of kin data relying on 6(1)(d); and we use their image relying on 6(1)(f) regarding surveillance cameras and staff/visitor ID badges and sometimes 6(1)(a) e.g., any publishing that is not necessary.

-To process the personal data of our pupils we generally rely on 6(1)(e) i.e. to educate them.
+To process the personal data of our pupils we generally rely on 6(1)(e) i.e., to educate them.
 Some pieces of data are processed for other reasons.
-For example, we publish their SATs results relying on 6(1)(c) because the law requires us to; we hold their next of kin data relying on 6(1)(d); and we use their image sometimes relying on 6(1)(a).
+For example, we publish their exams/SATs results relying on 6(1)(c) because the law requires us to; we hold their next of kin data relying on 6(1)(d); and we use their image mostly relying on 6(1)(f) but sometimes relying on 6(1)(a) e.g., publishing.

-We rely on different conditions to process different pieces of the personal data of families e.g. 6(1)(b) for their financial details to provide meals, photographs etc.; and 6(1)(d) for their contact details in case their child is ill.
+We rely on different conditions to process different pieces of the personal data of families e.g., 6(1)(b) for their financial details to provide meals, photographs etc.; and 6(1)(d) for their contact details in case their child is ill.
 We use the same criteria to process the personal data of other individuals such as contractors or Local Authority workers etc. where it applies and most often using 6(2)(b) to work together.